DNACENSolutions/dnac_ansible_workflows/workflows/device_config_backup/README.md

-# Device Config backup Workflow Playbook
-Workflow Playbook for Device Config backup the devices in Inventory.
+# Workflow Playbook for Device Config Backup
-This workflow playbook is supported from Catalyst Center Release version 2.3.7.6
+This Ansible playbook automates the process of backing up device configurations in your network inventory.
+It is designed to work with Catalyst Center Release version 2.3.7.6 or later.

+# Key Points:
+## Supported Catalyst Center Version:
+2.3.7.6 and above
+## Workflow Definition:
-device_configs_backup_details  defines the list of devices and devices details for the devices to be run rough the playbooks
+device_configs_backup_details specifies the devices and their details to include in the backup.

-To define the details you can refer the full workflow specification: https://galaxy.ansible.com/ui/repo/published/cisco/dnac/content/module/network compliance_workflow_manager/

-To run this workflow, you follow the README.md

-#Example run:
+## Full Workflow Specification:
+Refer to the official documentation for detailed information on defining workflows: https://galaxy.ansible.com/ui/repo/published/cisco/dnac/content/module/device_configs_backup_workflow_manager

+# Procedure
+1. ## Prepare your Ansible environment:
+Install Ansible if you haven't already
+Ensure you have network connectivity to your Catalyst Center instance.
+Checkout the project and playbooks: git@github.com:cisco-en-programmability/catalyst-center-ansible-iac.git

-## Configure or Update Authentication and Policy Servers
+2. ## Configure Host Inventory:
-ansible-playbook -i host_inventory_dnac1/hosts.yml workflows/device_config_backup/playbook/device_config_backup_workflow_playbook.yml --e VARS_FILE_PATH=../vars/device_config_backup_workflow_input.yml -vvvv
+The host_inventory_dnac1/hosts.yml file specifies the connection details (IP address, credentials, etc.) for your Catalyst Center instance.
+Make sure the dnac_version in this file matches your actual Catalyst Center version.

-##The Sample host_inventory_dnac1/hosts.yml
+## The Sample host_inventory_dnac1/hosts.yml
 ```bash
 catalyst_center_hosts:
     hosts: